tum-rsa/4D-WORKS/docs/guides/guide_overview.md

 ## Prerequisites

 Before using the Topo4D metadata curation framework, some basic knowledge and tools are required.
-Users should be familiar with point cloud data formats (e.g., LAS/LAZ), common metadata standards, and the SpatioTemporal Asset Catalog (STAC) [TODO: can you reference to a STAC intro/tutorial here?].
+Users should be familiar with point cloud data formats (e.g., LAS/LAZ), common metadata standards, and the SpatioTemporal Asset Catalog ([STAC](https://stacspec.org/en/tutorials/intro-to-stac/)).
-A Python environment with the provided toolkit, as well as access to representative survey data from laser scanning or photogrammetry, is recommended.
-[TODO: not clear to me what is meant with this access; do you mean for testing here or in general?
-Seems not to fit as requirement here]
+A Python environment with the provided toolkit [topo4D Extension API](../api/topo4d-extension.md), as well as access to representative survey data [demo data TODO]() from laser scanning or photogrammetry, is recommended.

 ## Metadata Curation Workflow

 ![3layer_curation](./assets/3layer_topo4d.png)
 *Three-layer architecture of the Topo4D STAC extension for 3D/4D topographic metadata curation.
-Figure by J.Wang* [TODO: paper ref, see above]
+(Figure by Wang et al.[^Wang2026])*

 Our system for 4D topographic metadata curation is structured into three layers.